 -

-How long is the warranty period for energy storage equipment
+How long is the shelf life of the battery in the energy storage cabinet

 [PDF Version]